Skilled workers from abroad

 What is the legal framework?

-When working with subcontractors from abroad, clear rules must be observed for both the client and the subcontractor:
+When working with subcontractors from abroad, clear regulations must be observed by both the client and the subcontractor:

 Work permits:

-Subcontractors who are sent to Germany from abroad must have valid work permits or residence permits in order to work legally in Germany
+Subcontractors posted from abroad to Germany must have valid work permits or residence permits in order to work legally in Germany.

 Taxes:

 Subcontractors operating in Germany are subject to German tax regulations.
-This may include the obligation to register for VAT, submit tax returns and pay income tax.
+This may include the obligation to register for VAT, file tax returns, and pay income tax.

 Health and safety regulations:

-Retention of employment contracts, work permits, social security certificates, tax documents and records of working hours and remuneration
+Retention of employment contracts, work permits, social security records, tax documents, and records of working hours and wages.

 Solar subcontractors